KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

    - node_helper.js: Line 213, Column 13: 'sglong' is defined but never used. (rule: no-unused-vars)
    - node_helper.js: Line 213, Column 64: 'j' is defined but never used. (rule: no-unused-vars)
    - node_helper.js: Line 214, Column 47: 'iobj' is defined but never used. (rule: no-unused-vars)
+   - package.json: Line 5, Column 3: Package top-level property "main" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 10, Column 3: Package top-level property "keywords" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
+   - package.json: Line 17, Column 3: Package top-level property "license" is not ordered in the npm standard way.
+Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-moonraker by btastic](https://github.com/btastic/MMM-moonraker)